Flamion History, Family Crest & Coats of Arms

 Early Notables of the Flamion family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Flamion Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Flamion Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Flamion family to the New World and Oceana
+Migration of the Flamion family

 Some of the first settlers of this family name or some of its variants were: M. La Flamme, a worker, who was living with his wife in New Orleans in 1725; Francis Flamer, who settled in Philadelphia in 1767; James Flamand, who settled in Philadelphia in 1798.